-Child Specific Recruitment: Developing an individualized recruitment plan for a specific child based on the child's background.
+- 103.4.4 Child Specific Recruitment: means developing an individualized recruitment plan for a specific child based on the child's background.
 It may include finding relatives or close friends who will provide a home for a child or teen with whom they are already involved or care about, and among people who do not know the child but have an interest in adopting a child with special-needs.
-When age appropriate, the child/youth should be involved with his/her recruitment plan.

-Concurrent Planning: Working towards a primary permanency goal, while, at the same time implementing and alternative permanency plan.

-Consent to Adoption: The voluntary written agreement by the birth parent, an individual legally recognized as a parent, or an agency that has assumed legal custody of a child, to the adoption of a child.
+When age appropriate, the child/youth should be involved with his/her recruitment plan. - 103.4.5 Concurrent Planning: refers to working towards a primary permanency goal, while, at the same time, implementing an alternative permanency plan. - Consent to Adoption: refers to the voluntary written agreement by the birth parent, an individual legally recognized as a parent, or an agency that has assumed legal custody of a child, to the adoption of a child.
 Children 14 years of age and over must provide written consent for his/her adoption.
-The consent is prepared and filed with the court by the adoptive parent's attorney.

-Eco-Map: A visual tool used to map and show the relationships among family members and their environment.

-Fictive Kin: A person not related within the 5th degree of consanguinity by birth, marriage or adoption; such as a family friend or neighbor who has a significant emotional and positive relationship with the child.

-Full Disclosure: The birth family, resource family, child welfare agency and legal system are all informed and share pertinent information regarding the case and family history for purposed of case planning and permanency planning options.

-Genogram: A graphic assessment tool or diagram used to depict family relationships over time, typically over at least three generations.
+The consent is prepared and filed with the court by the adoptive parent's attorney. - 103.4.7 Eco-map: refers to a visual tool used to map and show the relationships among family members and their environment.
+(Refer to Assessment Process Policy). - 103.4.8 Fictive Kin: refers to a person not related by birth or marriage who has a significant emotional and positive relationship with the child. - Full Disclosure: means that the birth family, child welfare agency, resource family and legal system are all informed and share pertinent information regarding the case and family history for purposes of case planning and permanency planning options. - 103.4.10 Genogram: refers to a graphic assessment tool or diagram used to depict family relationships over time, typically over at least three generations.
 It can be used to look at issues of family functioning, family structure, relationships, life events, family's feelings and attitudes.
 A genogram can be used to assist families to describe complicated family interrelationships and to discuss their family issues.

-Life Book: A therapeutic tool for working with children in care to help them understand why they entered care, to understand their experiences before and since entering care, to resolve their feelings about these experiences, and to help them to emotionally attach to a new family.
-The book is usually developed in the form of a scrapbook/keepsake book with pictures, drawings, and children's own narratives of their experiences and their feelings about these experiences.

-Open Adoption: An arrangement that recognizes the child's connections to both the birth family and the adoptive family by supporting interaction among the birth parents, adoptive parents, and the child through correspondence, telephone calls, or personal contact, depending upon the particular situation.

-Permanency Goal: The hierarchy of permanency goal options that ensure legal and emotional permanency for a child, which are in ascending order of priority: 1) Reunification; 2) Adoption; 3) Legal Guardianship; 4) Permanent placement with a fit and willing relative; and 5) Other Planned Permanent Living Arrangement (OPPLA).
-Selection of this goal requires that the child be at least sixteen (16) years old and compelling reasons be documented to the court explaining why permanency goals 1-4 are not an option.

-Shared Parenting: The concept that adults other than a child's parents share in caring for the child, either occasionally, periodically, or regularly.

-Targeted Recruitment: Focuses on specific groups of children and attempts to match them with families that meet their needs.
+(Refer to Assessment Process Policy). - Life Book: refers to a therapeutic tool for working with children in care to help them understand why they entered care, to understand their experiences before and since entering care, to resolve their feelings about these experiences, and to help them to emotionally attach to a new family.
+The book is usually developed in the form of a scrapbook/keepsake book with pictures, drawings, and children's own narratives of their experiences and their feelings about these experiences. - Open Adoption: refers to an arrangement that recognizes the child's connections to both the birth family and the adoptive family by supporting interaction among the birth parents, adoptive parents, and the child through correspondence, telephone calls, or personal contact, depending upon the particular situation. - 103.4.13 Permanency Goal: refers to the hierarchy of permanency goal options that ensures legal and emotional permanency for a child, which are, in order of priority: 1) Reunification, 2) Adoption, 3) Legal Guardianship, 4) Permanent placement with a fit and willing relative; and 5) Other Planned Permanent Living Arrangement.
+Selection of this goal requires that compelling reasons be documented to the court explaining why permanency goals 1-4 are not an option. - Shared Parenting: refers to the concept that adults other than a child's parents share in caring for the child, either occasionally, periodically, or regularly. - Targeted Recruitment: focuses on specific groups of children and attempts to match them with families that meet their needs.

-STANDARDS/PROCEDURES
+Date: 11/14/05 ADOPTION Section 103, Page 2 of 6

-Procedures:
+0103.5 Procedures: